bibekanandadatta/bibekanandadatta.github.io/_pages/research.md

 description: Projects that I worked on or working on now
 nav: true
 nav_order: 2
-display_categories: [Projects]
+display_categories: []
 horizontal: false
 ---

 My current research focuses primarily on the multiphysics modeling of stimuli-responsive hydrogels.
 I use continuum scale models and coupled finite element method to understand the chemo-mechanical response of hydrogels subjected to temperature, pH, and ionic solution like environmental stimuli.
 Most of my research involves developing multi-physics frameworks and constitutive models, and eventually implementing them in finite element programs to perform simulations.
 Besides developing a fundamental understanding of a wide class of hydrogel materials, I also focus on exploiting such stimuli-responsive behaviors to develop devices that can be used in soft sensing and actuation for biomedical applications.

+I will create and update pages for individual projects soon (I promise)!

 <!-- pages/projects.md -->
 <div class="projects">